banner

 Governments cannot be relied on in crucial decisions

-• governments have a poor record of decision making, e.g. in the UK, there is a recurring pattern of wasting billions on ineffective policies and ignoring effective policies, e.g.
+• governments have a poor record of decision making, e.g. in the UK, there is a recurring pattern of wasting billions of pounds on ineffective policies and ignoring effective policies, e.g.

 • errors in the preparation for pandemics